How to Write an Offer Letter (With Samples)

 “If we can’t give the candidate what they want, we need to tell them up front,” Hastings said.
 “It’s not fair to sell them something they won’t actually get.”

-Because of the tough hiring market, employers need to look at their offer letters as a tool to lock down top talent.
-Think beyond the traditional PDF or document, and use your offer letter to get an enthusiastic yes from candidates.
-Scott Ginsberg, senior content marketing manager at San Francisco-based compensation software company Pave, said that compelling visuals are one thing employers can include in their offer letters to get candidates excited about their potential role.
+Employers need to look at their offer letters as a tool to lock down top talent.
+Think beyond the traditional PDF or document, and use your offer letter to get an enthusiastic ‘yes’ from candidates.
+Scott Ginsberg, senior content marketing manager at compensation software company Pave, said that compelling visuals are one thing employers can include in their offer letters to get candidates excited about their potential role.

-“You can win more candidates by helping them visualize the upside of their offer, most notably with a visual offer letter,” he said.
+“You can win more candidates by helping them visualize the upside of their offer, most notably with a visual offer letter,” Ginsberg told Built In.
 “This can help you eliminate confusion around equity by visually communicating total rewards to employees, and deliver a transparent and compelling narrative around your organization.”

 What to Include in an Offer Letter